ChunfengMu/OpenPGPApplet/README.md

 ===

 There are several ways to build the project:
-1) With  [JCIDE](http://javacardos.com/javacardforum/viewtopic.php?f=26&t=43) open this project,  Click "Buid All Packages(F7)" to build the source code and click "Debug" or "Run" you can Debug/run this project using Java Card Simulator.
+1) With  [JCIDE](http://javacardos.com/javacardforum/viewtopic.php?f=26&t=43) open this project,  Click "Buid All Packages(F7)" to build the source code.
 2) With Eclipse and eclipse-jcde.
 3) ......